The Story

 To Lucknow's Table

-Word spread the way only Lucknow gossip can — fast, affectionately, and with strong opinions about the biryani.
-Within six months, weekend reservations were booked a week in advance.
-Zomato ratings climbed.
-A food critic from Delhi drove four hours just to review the Galouti Kebab.
+Word spread the way only Lucknow gossip can — fast and affectionately.
+Weekend reservations booked a week in advance.
+A food critic from Delhi drove four hours for the Galouti Kebab.

-Today, Eat N Eat hosts over 5,000 guests a year — anniversaries, birthdays, first dates, family celebrations, and quiet solo dinners under the Lucknow stars.
-The rooftop that nearly broke us has become the most beloved table in the city.
+Today, Eat N Eat hosts over 5,000 guests a year — anniversaries, birthdays, first dates, and quiet solo dinners under the Lucknow stars.

 The Sky Was